Page contents

 So, the first thing I want you to know is about the heat.
 The city walls are extremely hot and crowded during the peak summer months.
 Remember to take a hat and some water with you, and always wear sunscreen.
-If you can, it’s best to go early in the day to beat the worst crowds.
-But no matter what you do during July and August when Dubrovnik is at it’s busiest (and worst if you ask me), you’ll encounter many other people trying to do the same thing as you.
+If you can, it’s best to go early in the day to beat the LARGE crowds.
+But no matter what you do during July and August when Dubrovnik is at its busiest (and worst if you ask me), you’ll encounter many other people trying to do the same thing as you.

 What Are The Dubrovnik City Walls

 The walls of Dubrovnik run around the perimeter of the Old Tower, and they’re the number one spot for visitors to the area.
 Historically, the walls were built to defend the city from invaders heading over the Adriatic Sea, with ramparts constructed on the outer city edge right into the mountains as early as 1272.
-The walls you see today were built between the 13th to 17th centuries.
+The walls you see today were built between the 13th and 17th centuries.

 The good news is that the walls are in fantastic shape considering their age, and you can walk the entire length of them, which covers 2km.
 Depending on how fast you walk, the crowds you encounter, and how many selfies you stop for, the walk will take you about 1.5 to 2 hours.